two-dimensional implicit plotting

 Any additional arguments are interpreted as options which are specified as equations of the form option = value.
 Most options available for the plot command can also be used with the implicitplot command.
 For more information, see plot/options.
 The options that result in specific behavior when used with implicitplot are described below.

 The option grid = [m, n] where m and n are positive integers (larger than 1) specifies that the points used initially to plot the 2-D curve lie on an m by n grid of equally spaced points in the ranges a..b and c..d respectively.
-By default a 26 by 26 grid is used, and thus 676 points are generated.
+By default a 26 by 26 grid is used, but refinements are applied and more than 262=676 points will be used typically.
 In contrast, the numpoints = k option controls the total number of points, so the grid will have isqrt(k+3)+1 points in each direction.
+If an exact value for grid is desired the default refinements should be turned off by explicitly setting the refinement options to 0: gridrefine = 0 and crossingrefine = 0.

 The option rational = true/false (default false), when set to true, tells implicitplot to use a rational interpolant to determine the location where the curve crosses a cell boundary.
 With this option implicitplot is better able to interpolate across a singular curve (for example, this provides a more accurate interpolation for the singular curve of 1/(x^2+y^2-1)).
 The rational interpolation is more expensive than standard interpolation as it always requires an additional function evaluation for each crossing point.